Thick as a Brick: Covers and follow-ups

 In 2012, Ian Anderson announced plans for a follow-up album, Thick as a Brick 2: Whatever Happened to Gerald Bostock?.
 According to the Jethro Tull website, the sequel is "a full length Progressive Rock 'concept' album worthy of its predecessor.
 Boy to man and beyond, it looks at what might have befallen the child poet Gerald Bostock in later life.
 Or, perhaps, any of us."

 The follow-up album was released on 2 April 2012.
 It describes five different scenarios of Gerald Bostock's life, where he potentially becomes a greedy investment banker, a homeless homosexual man, a soldier in the Afghan War, a sanctimonious evangelist preacher, and a most ordinary man who runs a corner store and is married and childless.
 Thick as a Brick 2 lists 17 separate songs merged into 13 distinct tracks (some labelled as medleys), although also all flowing together much like a single song.
 To follow the style of the mock newspaper on the original Thick as a Brick, a mock online newspaper was set up.

 While TAAB 2 was a follow-up about Gerald Bostock, the 2014 Ian Anderson solo album Homo Erraticus was presented as a follow-up work by Gerald Bostock.
 In the backstory Anderson created for the album, the now middle-aged Bostock came across an unpublished manuscript by one Ernest T. Parritt (1873–1928), entitled "Homo Britanicus Erraticus".
 Parritt was convinced he lived past lives as historical characters, and wrote detailed accounts of these lives in his work; he also wrote of fantasy imaginings of lives yet to come.
 Bostock then created lyrics based on Parritt's writings, while Anderson set them to music.
 As with the original Thick as a Brick, authorship of each song on this album is explicitly credited to both Anderson and Bostock.

-Car maker Hyundai used the song in one of their commercials in 2001.
-Ian Anderson recorded a new version specifically for the commercial to avoid having another artist do it.
-He does not drive a Hyundai – indeed he has never held a driving licence – calling himself a "professional passenger".

 Composer Richard Harvey has covered Thick as a Brick in the special compilation The Royal Philharmonic Orchestra Plays Prog Rock Classics.